panda3d/panda3d-docs/optimization/index.rst

 Panda3D sometimes caps the framerate to not exceed the monitor's refresh rate: this is called video synchronization.
-Panda3D knows that since the monitor can't refresh faster (the monitor refresh rate is usually between 60 and 85 Hz), everything above that rate is wasted, so Panda3D will not refresh faster than the monitor's refresh rate.
+Panda3D knows that since the monitor can't refresh faster (the monitor refresh rate is most commonly 60 Hz, but higher end monitors often range between 120 and 240 Hz), everything above that rate is wasted, so Panda3D will not refresh faster than the monitor's refresh rate.
 To disable this and be able to see the 'true' framerate, set the config variable ``sync-video`` to ``#f`` in your :ref:`Config.prc <configuring-panda3d>`.

 List of Common Performance Issues
 ---------------------------------